 On this page:

 The “This Free Life” campaign launched in 2016.
-At that time, there were more than 2 million lesbian, gay, bisexual, transgender, and queer (LGBTQ+) young adults ages 18-24 living in the U.S.1.
-LGBTQ+ young adults were nearly twice as likely to use tobacco than other young adults, ultimately resulting in the loss of tens of thousands of LGBTQ+ lives to tobacco use each year2.
+At that time, there were more than 2 million lesbian, gay, bisexual, transgender, and queer (LGBTQI+) young adults ages 18-24 living in the U.S.1.
+LGBTQI+ young adults were nearly twice as likely to use tobacco than other young adults, ultimately resulting in the loss of tens of thousands of LGBTQI+ lives to tobacco use each year2.

-Our Goal: Prevent and reduce tobacco use among LGBTQ+ young adults who occasionally smoke cigarettes.
-“This Free Life” was the first large-scale tobacco prevention campaign designed to reach LGBTQ+ young adults.
+Our Goal: Prevent and reduce tobacco use among LGBTQI+ young adults who occasionally smoke cigarettes.
+“This Free Life” was the first large-scale tobacco prevention campaign designed to reach LGBTQI+ young adults.

 How We Used Research to Develop “This Free Life”

-Prior to launch, FDA conducted focus groups and extensive research to understand the audience and test messages to reach different LGBTQ+ subpopulations.
+Prior to launch, FDA conducted focus groups and extensive research to understand the audience and test messages to reach different LGBTQI+ subpopulations.

 From research, we learned: